Program overview

 Graduates of the Auto Body Repair Techniques program can pursue various career paths in Canada, including:

-- Autobody Technician: Perform repairs to restore damaged vehicles to their original condition.
+• Autobody Technician: Perform repairs on damaged vehicles, restoring them to their original condition.

-- Estimator: Assess vehicle damage and prepare repair cost estimates for clients.
+• Estimator: Assess vehicle damage and prepare repair cost estimates for clients and insurance companies.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.